 The FCC has applied some traditional landline telephone provider regulations to VoIP services.
-In 2006, the FCC announced that it would require VoIP providers to contribute to the Universal Service Fund based on their interstate service revenues.
+In 2006, the FCC announced that it would require VoIP providers to contribute to the Universal

+Service Fund based on their interstate service revenues.
 Beginning in 2007, facilities-based broadband Internet access and interconnected VoIP service providers were required to comply with Communications Assistance for Law Enforcement Act requirements.
 Since 2007, the FCC has required interconnected VoIP providers, such as us, to pay regulatory fees based on revenues reported on the FCC Form 499A at the same rate as interstate telecommunications service providers.
 The FCC also has extended other regulations and reporting requirements to VoIP providers, including E-911, Customer Proprietary Network Information ("CPNI"), local number portability, disability access, and Form 477 (subscriber information) reporting obligations.
-The FCC has issued a FNPRM with respect to possible changes in the intercarrier compensation model in a way that could financially disadvantage us and benefit some of our competitors.
 In April 2010, the FCC issued a NOI and a NPRM that would transition high-cost program funds from analog telephony to the provision of broadband services.
 In February 2012, the FCC released a Report and Order extending its outage reporting requirements applied to traditional, circuit-switched telephone services to providers of interconnected VoIP service.
-It is unknown how this new requirement, or how other conclusions that the FCC may reach, or actions it may take, could affect our business.
+In January 2012, the FCC issued an Order requiring all VoIP providers holding Section 214 international authority to register with the FCC, modifying information collection methods for those providers with \$5 million or less of annual international service revenue and imposing new reporting requirements on those with more than \$5 million.
+Effective December 16, 2012, VoIP providers also became subject to new requirements to report outages to the FCC.
+It is unknown how these new requirements, or how other conclusions that the FCC may reach, or actions it may take, could affect our business.